van001/lesscode/readme.md

 ```

 #### Single input functions
-By default every function will have one input and one output.
+Most of the functions will have only one input and one output.
 Both input and/or output can be functions.
 ```
 const lhead = l => l[0]
 ```